Chester Blue Coat C.E. Primary School Parents’ SEN Information

 Behaviour, Avoiding exclusion and Attendance causing SEN

 If a child has significant behaviour difficulties, plan is devised to identify the specific issues, put relevant support in place and set targets with a view to identifying and addressing the underlying reasons behind the behaviour.
-The Acting Deputy Head (Mrs Ellis – Rushton) will coordinate this plan.
+The Deputy Head, Mrs Ellis–Rushton, will coordinate this plan.

 Attendance of every child is monitored on a daily basis by the school.
 Lateness and absence are recorded and reported to the Headteacher who may involve the Educational Welfare Officer or Children’s Services if this becomes a concern.